 How can you not get excited about that??

 CRM leadership roles among the most transformational opportunities that cross my desk.
 These positions are anything but business as usual.
 They require candidates who bring a whole different discipline about how to think about current customers, and an understanding of what keeps them loyal.
 Then, they have to work hard to engage and captivate new and existing customers.
 And it’s not just about what you should be doing, but also what you shouldn’t be doing.
 As consumers ourselves, we all can relate to communications from brands that lack relevance and engagement.
 At most organizations, the evolution towards a more fully integrated, omni-channel, customer-centric marketing model takes years.
 This particular health insurance client has been building its CRM team since 2012, and as one of the marketing leaders told me, “we’re just rounding second base.”
 Experienced CRM pros know this journey all too well.
-Strong CRM skills includes being able to work across many different functions from customer service to finance to legal, and frequently across multiple locations and different customer segments.
+Strong CRM skills includes being able to work across many different functions from customer service to finance to technology, and frequently across multiple locations and different customer segments.
 Talk about a challenge.
 Then of course there’s the leadership factor.
-Aligning executive leaders to have real conviction behind such a transformation is essential.
+Aligning executive leaders to have real conviction behind such a cultural transformation is essential.

 There are lots of CRM skills and moving pieces that must work together to affect a successful end-to-end CRM makeover.
 Perhaps the most important bullet item on the job description for the insurance search I referenced is the following: